11 min read · April 14, 2024

 In July, sellers received an announcement that Amazon was going to give a 30-day notice and justifications for Amazon account suspensions.
 According to experts in the industry, that hasn't happened yet.
 However, you may get a heads-up from Amazon.

 In a recent WebRetailer article, Chris McCabe from ecommerceChris gave readers an overview of the Account Health Services team (AHS) at Amazon and their role in account suspensions.
-He says the team was formed in 2018 and call sellers before an Amazon account suspension.
+He says the team was formed in 2018 and called sellers before an Amazon account suspension.
 At first, they only gave the seller 24 hours to respond before they received a suspension.
 Chris says that now it's 48-72 hours and more sellers are getting a call prior to suspension.

 AHS can give you some information about your forthcoming suspension, let you know whether your Plan of Action (POA) is up to snuff (more on that later) and check the status of your appeal.
 However, AHS cannot get other teams to move faster or provide a definitive answer on whether your appeal is going to go through.
 If your appeal is denied, they may not be able to tell you why.